 The Budapest Center for Independent Journalism (CIJ) was established by the New York based Independent Journalism Foundation in 1995.
-Since then CIJ has sought to support quality and ethical journalism and aimed at contributing to a media environment where freedom of expression and freedom of the press were protected and promoted.
+Since then CIJ has sought to support public interest journalism and aimed at contributing to a media environment where freedom of expression and freedom of the press were protected and promoted.

 CIJ continues to work on this mission to demonstrate the merits and good practices of independent journalism.
 By focusing on professional issues, the Center intends to reclaim journalism, as a key element of democracy and service of public interest, thus it works for an improved integrity of the media industry and the community of journalists.

 CIJ uses various ways to reach these goals.
-It has organized workshops, conferences, roundtable discussions, consultations for media professionals.
-Furthermore, the Center implemented mentoring and internship programs, facilitated professional dialogue via events and exchange, provided reporting grants to investigative journalists, and participated in international media development and multimedia content production projects.
+It organizes workshops, conferences, roundtable discussions, consultations for media professionals.
+Furthermore, the Center implements mentoring and internship programs, facilitates professional dialogue via events and exchange, provides reporting grants to journalists, and participates in international media development and multimedia content production projects.
 Since its inception, CIJ has trained thousands of journalists, media students and managers on a non-profit basis.
-CIJ also publishes training resource materials in Hungarian.
+CIJ also publishes and promotes training resource materials.

 According to its strategic priorities CIJ focuses on the following areas: